cloudius-systems/osv/README.md

 ### Boot Time

 OSv, with _Read-Only FS and networking off_, can boot as fast as **~5 ms** on Firecracker and even faster around **~3 ms** on QEMU with the microvm machine.
-However, in general the boot time will depend on many factors like hypervisor including settings of individual para-virtual devices, filesystem (ZFS, ROFS, RAMFS or Virtio-FS) and some boot parameters.
+However, in general, the boot time will depend on many factors like hypervisor including settings of individual para-virtual devices, filesystem (ZFS, ROFS, RAMFS, or Virtio-FS), and some boot parameters.
 Please note that by default OSv images get built with ZFS filesystem.

-For example, the boot time of ZFS image on Firecracker is ~40 ms and regular QEMU ~200 ms these days.
+For example, the boot time of ZFS image on Firecracker is ~40 ms, and regular QEMU ~200 ms these days.
 Also, newer versions of QEMU (>=4.0) are typically faster to boot.
 Booting on QEMU in PVH/HVM mode (aka direct kernel boot, enabled by `-k` option of `run.py`) should always be faster as OSv is directly invoked in 64-bit long mode.
-Please see [this Wiki](https://github.com/cloudius-systems/osv/wiki/OSv-boot-methods-overview) for the brief review of the boot methods OSv supports.
+Please see [this Wiki](https://github.com/cloudius-systems/osv/wiki/OSv-boot-methods-overview) for a brief review of the boot methods OSv supports.

 Finally, some boot parameters passed to the kernel may affect the boot time: